-From the beginning, describe your potential audience for yourself (create an avatar).
+From the beginning, describe the potential ideal audience for yourself (create an avatar).

-Then, look for other accounts, which serves your audience.
-Not your competitors.
-But those who focused in their posts on people who you want to attract.
+Then, look for other accounts that serve your audience.
+(Not your competitors, but those who focus their posts on people you want to attract, too.)

-If you are a designer of kid’s clothes, then accounts for moms, kid’s training centers, kid’s events, or other kid’s fashion accounts may fit your audience criteria.
+If you are a kids clothing designer, then accounts for moms, kids recreational centers, event companies or other kid fashion accounts may fit your audience criteria.

-If you are a fitness trainer, then fitness centers, sports stores, healthy lifestyle account in your area may have the audience you need.
+If you are a fitness trainer, then fitness centers, sports stores and healthy lifestyle accounts in your area may have the audience you need.

 Create a list of such accounts for your brand and then start engaging.